jerbaroo/monad-portal/README.md

 ## Is Telescope for me?

 Telescope is particularly well-suited for applications where events are pushed by the server e.g. notifications and dashboards.
-Telescope also hands forms and input very validation.
+Telescope also handles forms and input-validation very well.
 On the flip-side, applications with heavy client-side computation such as animations are not well-suited for Telescope.

-Telescope is built to be integrated with the wonderul [Reflex](https://reflex-frp.org/) and [Servant](https://www.servant.dev/) libraries.
+Telescope applications are intended to be integrated with the wonderul [Reflex](https://reflex-frp.org/) and [Servant](https://www.servant.dev/) libraries.
+However this is not a hard requirement, a core part of Telescope's design is to not force the user to commit to the Telescope way.
+Feel free to swap out the server provided by Telescope, or to use a different frontend library.
+Currently the only component that is a requirement is the Telescope-provided database, in the future I intend to also remove this requirement.

 ## Typical Workflow